kroitor/gjk.c/README.md

 3 - 3 =  0
 3 - 4 = -1
 ```
 We got a lot of numbers, many of them more than once.
-The resulting set of points (numbers) is larger than each of the original sets of points of two shapes.
+The resulting set of points (numbers) is larger than each of the initial sets of points of two shapes.
 Let's plot these resulting points in our 1D-space and look at the shape of resulting segment on the number line:

 ![Segment [-3,1] on the number line](https://cloud.githubusercontent.com/assets/1294454/21998715/8f465a96-dc47-11e6-9aa5-e30f59453685.jpg "Segment [-3,1] on the number line")

 So after all we got resulting segment `[-3,1]` which covers points `-3`, `-2`, `-1`, `0` and `1`.
 Because two initial shapes had some points in common the resulting segment contains a zero.
 This comes from a simple fact, that when you subtract a point (which is a number) from itself you inevitably end up with a zero.
 Note, that our initial segments had points 2 and 3 in common.
 When we subtracted 2 from 2 we got 0.
 When we subtracted 3 from 3 we also got a zero.
 This is quite obvious.
 So, if two shapes have at least one common point, because you subtract that point from itself, the resulting set must contain zero (the Origin) at least once.
-This is the key of GJK which says: if the Origin is contained inside the resulting set – the original shapes must have collided or kissed at least.
+This is the key of GJK which says: if the Origin is contained inside the resulting set – the initial shapes must have collided or kissed at least.
 Once you get it, you can then apply it to any number of dimensions.

 Now let's take a look at a counter-example, say we have two segments `[-2,-1]` and `[1,3]`:
 ![Segment [-2,-1] on the number line](https://cloud.githubusercontent.com/assets/1294454/21998714/8f462616-dc47-11e6-9eec-b13454c7a67a.jpg "Segment [-2,-1] on the number line")